zbm-dev/zfsbootmenu/contrib/README.md

   early-setup hook, this facilitates, *e.g.*, multiple-slot keys for ZFS pools that use native encryption.

+- `megaraid-teardown.sh` - Unbind drivers for `megaraid_sas` devices, so that
+  they're available after a kexec.
+This is patterned after the XHCI teardown script.

 - `remote-ssh-build.sh` - This is a standalone script intended to wrap the `zbm-builder.sh` image-builder script, incorporating a dropbear SSH server, host keys and an `authorized_keys` file that permit remote access and pool